 |When to go|

-We have visited Zanzibar many times, have travelled around the island and visited and stayed at hotels both around the coast and in Stone Town.
+We have visited Zanzibar many times and have travelled around the island and visited and stayed at hotels both around the coast and in Stone Town.
 We would be delighted to use this expertise to help you plan your perfect Zanzibar holiday, honeymoon or extension to your safari.
-Just call us on 01386 830264 or email email@example.com to start planning your African adventure!
+Just call us on 01984 667420 or email [email protected] to start planning your African adventure!